serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/DataReaderExtensions/ToString.md

 # DataReaderExtensions.ToString method
 **namespace:** *[Serenity.Data](../../README.md#serenity.data-namespace)*   **assembly**: *[Serenity.Net.Services](../../README.md)*

-Reads and converts value at field index to String.
-Returns DbNull as null.
+Reads and converts the value at the field index to String.
+Returns `null` if the value is DBNull.

 ```csharp
 public static string ToString(this IDataReader reader, int index)